XCMer/DAND-Identify-Fraud/REPORT.md

 1. director_fees: Has 17 values out of 146
 1. restricted_stock_deferred: Has 18 values out of 146

-I'd probably not use most of them, except for director_fees, which I think might help in identifying PoIs.
+I'd probably not use most of them, except for director_fees & restricted_stock_deferred, which I think might help in identifying PoIs.
 There could be other variables from the above list that'd be helpful too, but I'm just picking one for now.

 One correlated feature that I came across was `total_stock_value` and `exercised_stock_options`.
 You can't exercise more stock options than you have, so we see an almost linear relation.
 Thus, we only need one of the two features, which can reduce training time.